FFMG/myoddweb.bignumber.cpp/README.md

 ## Misc ##

-- Mod(2) is often used to check for odd/even, maybe we should short cut those?
+- <s>Mod(2) is often used to check for odd/even, maybe we should short cut those?</s>
 - ToDouble( ... ) and ToInt( ... ) do not check if limits are reached.
-- Optimise Multiplication and Divisions, (especially division).
+- Optimise Multiplication and Divisions, (especially **division**).
 Currently they are doing long division and long multiplication.
 This is not efficient.
 - Do some speed tests / benchmarks / comparison.

 - Specifically for C++ enable operators